 If you go to a class calling itself POSTNATAL, you really should expect the following:

-- A thorough in-depth health screen that includes questions about your birth – how you gave birth, were there any complications, do you have any pelvic floor issues.
+- Thorough in-depth health screening that includes questions about your birth.
+How you gave birth, if there were any complications, do you have any pelvic floor issues.

 - Consideration that you may be VERY sleep deprived, low in mood and therefore need to gain energy from your workout and not feel totally exhausted!

 - Functional movements that are useful for your job as a mum, such as reaching, lunging, pushing, pulling.

 - Exercises that raise your heart rate without allowing you to pee your pants!
 This is not normal despite what the adverts tell us about wearing a pad!
 You must let your instructor know and seek help via your GP or Women’s Health Physio.

 - Working your core during functional movements, there shouldn’t be a plank or sit up in sight!

 - NO screening takes place before you start the class